gallo-s-chingon/tokyo-mistakes/exampleSite/content/blog/first-rant.md

 If you're thinking about getting into mechanical keyboards:

-1. **Start modest** - Don't go straight to endgame
+1. **Start modest** - Don't go straight to endgame (there's never and endgame)
 2. **Join the community** - r/mechanicalkeyboards is surprisingly helpful
 3. **Budget accordingly** - This hobby has no ceiling
 4. **Enjoy the process** - The build is half the experience

 And to those who think we're crazy?
 You're probably right.
 But we're happily crazy, typing away on our $400 happiness machines.

-*Currently typing this at 95 WPM with zero typos because these Oil Kings are just that smooth.*
+_Currently typing this at 75 WPM with zero typos because these Bobagums are just that smooth._

 ---

 **What's your most expensive hobby that others don't understand?
-Drop a comment and let's normalize our "weird" passions.**
+Drop a comment and let's normalize our "not normal" passions.**